fowlay/gerke-decoder/README.md

 other use of Maven on the same host.
 For licensing info, read here:
 <http://maven.apache.org/#>

+Building an executable jar (optional) can be done with

+    make gerke-decoder.jar

+Removing downloaded and built objects can be done with

+    make clean

 ## Running

 Invoke the program as follows:

     bin/gerke-decoder -h                   for built-in help
     bin/gerke-decoder WAV_FILE             to decode a .wav file

+The executable jar is similarly invoked:

+    java -jar gerke-decoder.jar -h         for built-in help java -jar gerke-decoder.jar WAV_FILE   to decode a .wav file

 ## Assumptions